gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/README.md

 ## Notes

-Notes extracted from old feature specs
+The following are notes extracted from old feature specs.
+These are candidate features.

 ## Feature - Daemon robustness

 - All client and daemon reads on the connection should have a timeout.
 - Daemon should exit when its entry is removed from the registry [GRADLE-1763](https://issues.gradle.org/browse/GRADLE-1763)
 - Client should be more forceful when stopping daemons [GRADLE-1638](https://issues.gradle.org/browse/GRADLE-1638)

+## Clean up build ClassLoaders

+Also close the associated caches.

 ## Feature - Daemon usability improvements